stanfordroboticsclub/StanfordQuadruped/README.md

 - use_joystick (0/1): Is a joystick being used for control?
 Default: "1" (Yes)
 - use_keyboard (0/1): Is the keyboard being used for control?
 Default: "0" (No)
 - (currently not used) serial_port (name of port): The serial port that the nano is connected to.
 Default: "/dev/ttyS0"
 - use_imu (0/1): Should IMU data be used to correct the robots joint angles?
-Default: "1" (Yes)
+Default: "0" (No)

-With no arguments specified, it will assume a joystick controller is used for control and it will launch the hardware interface and enable IMU feedback.
+With no arguments specified, it will assume a joystick controller is used for control and it will launch the hardware interface with IMU feedback disabled.
 No joint data will be published for Gazebo to use to simulate the robot.

 As an example of how the arguments can be used, if the code is to be run purely in simulation with joystick control, you would launch the driver with the following arguments:
-`roslaunch dingo dingo.launch is_physical:=0 is_sim:=1 use_imu:=0`
+`roslaunch dingo dingo.launch is_physical:=0 is_sim:=1`

 ### Launching the gazebo simulation
 Make sure dingo_driver is running first, then: